wp-plugins/wordpress-seo/readme.txt

 	* Made sure %%tag%% works too in title templates.

 * (Inline) Documentation fixes:
-	* Added this readme.txt file.
+	* Added this readme.txt file describing all the SEO functionality, and why this is _the_ All in one SEO plugin.
 	* MS Webmaster Central renamed to Bing Webmaster Tools.
 	* Added links to Bing Webmaster Tools and Yahoo!
 Site explorer to meta values box, as well as an explanation that you do not need to use those values if your site is already verified.
 	* Changed wording on description of clean permalinks.